Luke Skywalker

 Luke Skywalker is a fictional character in the Star Wars franchise.
-He was introduced in the original film trilogy as the main protagonist and also appears in the sequel trilogy.
-Raised as a poor moisture farmer on the desert planet Tatooine, Luke joins the Rebel Alliance and becomes a major figure in its struggle against the Galactic Empire.
-Training as a Jedi Knight under Jedi Masters Obi-Wan Kenobi and Yoda, he eventually confronts his father, the Sith Lord Darth Vader, in two pivotal duels.
+He was introduced in the original Star Wars film (1977) (Note: The film was originally titled Star Wars, then later retitled Star Wars: Episode IV—A New Hope.) and its novelization (1976).
+He is the main protagonist of the original trilogy, and also appears in the sequel trilogy.
+Raised as a moisture farmer on the desert planet Tatooine, Luke joins the Rebel Alliance and becomes a pivotal figure in its struggle against the Galactic Empire.
+He trains as a Jedi Knight under the Jedi Masters Obi-Wan Kenobi and Yoda, and eventually confronts his father, the Sith Lord Darth Vader.
 Years later, Luke trains his nephew Ben Solo and mentors the scavenger Rey.
 Luke is the twin brother of Leia Organa.

 Mark Hamill portrays Luke in all the films of the original and sequel trilogies, as well as in the television series The Mandalorian and The Book of Boba Fett.
 Hamill won the Saturn Award for Best Actor for his portrayal of Luke in The Empire Strikes Back (1980), Return of the Jedi (1983) and The Last Jedi (2017).
 He was also nominated for the award for his performance in Star Wars (1977).
 Luke also appears in novels, comics, and video games.

 Creation and development

 Star Wars (1977)

-George Lucas considered various characterizations for the protagonist of the original Star Wars film.
-(Note: The film was originally titled Star Wars, then later retitled Star Wars: Episode IV—A New Hope.)
+George Lucas, the creator of the Star Wars, considered various characterizations for the protagonist of the original Star Wars film.
 The possibilities included a 60-year-old grizzled war hero, a Jedi Master, a dwarf, and a woman.
 Luke's original surname was "Starkiller", and it remained in the script until a few months into filming.
 It was dropped due to what Lucas called "unpleasant connotations" with Charles Manson, who became a "star killer" in 1969 when he murdered the well-known actress Sharon Tate.
-Lucas replaced the problematic name "Starkiller" with "Skywalker".
+The association was further informed by former Manson Family member Squeaky Fromme's 1975 assassination attempt against United States president Gerald Ford.
+Consequently, Lucas replaced the problematic name "Starkiller" with "Skywalker".